 Responsibilities

-• Member of the scientific committee of CHATEFP (Comité d'histoire des administrations chargées du travail de l'emploi et de la formation professionnelle)
+Member of the CHATEFP (Comité d'histoire des administrations chargées du travail de l'emploi et de la Education professionnelle) scientific committee. -

 Courses